open-cogsci/sigmund-ai/readme.md

 # Sigmund AI

-Copyright 2023-2024 Sebastiaan Mathôt
+Copyright 2023-2025 Sebastiaan Mathôt

-A Python library and web app for an LLM-based chatbot with many capabilities.
+A Python library and web app for an LLM-based chatbot with two main modes:

+- __OpenSesame expert__: answers questions about OpenSesame based on documentation
+- __Research assistant__: a general purpose chatbot with several tools that are mainly useful for research

 Features:

 - __Privacy__: all messages and uploaded attachments are encrypted so that no-one can listen in on your conversation
-- __Knowledge__: access to documentation
+- __Knowledge__ (in OpenSesame mode): access to documentation
-- __Continuous conversation__: conversations are summarized when they become too long to fit into the prompt
+- __Continuous conversation__: conversations are summarized w hen they become too long to fit into the prompt
-- __Tool use__:
+- __Tool use__ (in research-assistant mode):
     - __Code execution__: ability to execute Python and R code
     - __Google Scholar search__: ability to search for articles on Google Scholar
     - __Attachments__: ability to read attachments
     - __Download__: ability to download pages and files as attachments
+    - __Image generation__: ability to generate images

 Sigmund is not a large language model itself.
 Rather it uses third-party models.
 Currently, models from [OpenAI](https://openai.com), [Anthropic](https://www.anthropic.com/), and [Mistral](https://mistral.ai/) are supported.
 API keys from these respective providers are required.

-By default, Sigmund is configured to act as an assistant for OpenSesame, a program for creating psychology/ cognitive-neuroscience experiments.
-However, the software can easily be reconfigured for a different purpose.

 ## What can Sigmund do?
 And how does Sigmund work?